 The guide encourages businesses to take their cybersecurity seriously and gives out useful tips about preventing or dealing with a cyberattack.

 In a section ‘Three quick steps to serenity”, businesses are encouraged to protect their assets by backing up data regularly, installing application updates, setting complex passwords and two-step authentication, as well as limiting access to administrator accounts.
 Furthermore, talking about cybersecurity, browsing only secure websites and only installing trustworthy applications is suggested.
-Lastly, businesses are recommended to report attacks to authorities, and to consider cyber insurance.
+Lastly, businesses are recommended to report attacks to authorities, and experts in business insurance quotes Florida always advise to consider cyber insurance.

 In response to the 87% of small business believing that they are safe if they use anti-virus, the guide warns that there is no single-fix when it comes to cybersecurity.
 Anti-virus software alone will not protect from attacks.
 Business owners are advised to educate themselves and their staff about the possible attack scenarios so that everyone is ready if an attack was to happen.